Timothy McCorquodale: Murder of Donna Marie Dixon

 On January 16, 1974, 21-year-old Timothy McCorquodale, along with an unidentified accomplice, committed the murder of a teenage girl in Atlanta, Fulton County, Georgia.

-On that fateful day, 17-year-old Donna Marie Dixon, a run-away girl from Newport News, Virginia, and her friend Pamela Pharris were together in "the Strip", an area nearby downtown Atlanta, when they encountered a man only known as Leroy, who was a friend of McCorquodale.
+17-year-old Donna Marie Dixon, a run-away girl from Newport News, Virginia, and her friend Pamela Pharris were together in "the Strip", an area nearby downtown Atlanta, when they encountered a man only known as Leroy, who was a friend of McCorquodale.
 Leroy invited them for a beer at a nearby bar.
 There, the girls spoke with two African-American men.
 After Leroy left, Donna and Pamela moved to another bar on "The Strip", where Leroy rejoined them.
 He approached their table and accused Donna and Pamela of stealing $50 from him and giving it to an African-American person.
 McCorquodale and his girlfriend, Bonnie Succaw (later known as Bonnie Johnson), then joined the group.

 At Leroy and McCorquodale's insistence, Johnson and a friend searched the girls in a bathroom but found no money.
 Afterward, McCorquodale, Leroy, and Johnson forcibly took Dixon in a cab to Johnson's apartment.
 They arrived just after midnight, finding Johnson's roommate, Linda, and her three-year-old daughter asleep.
 (McCorquodale had previously lived in Johnson's apartment for about eight months.)
 Linda joined them in the living room, where McCorquodale and Leroy began discussing Dixon, calling her a "nigger lover" and saying she needed to be taught a lesson.
 According to the prosecution, the motive behind the abduction and later murder of Dixon was due to the men's rage over Dixon for giving the money to an African-American man, which was suggestive of racial motivations that influenced the commission of the offence.